 The Federal Pell program provides assistance in the form of a grant to undergraduate students.
 Federal Pell Grants are awarded to undergraduate students who are pursuing their first bachelor's degree.
-For many students, Pell Grants provide a foundation of financial aid to which other aid may be added.
-Federal Pell Grants may be used to pay your tuition, or, if your tuition is covered by other means, to help you buy your books and supplies or pay your transportation costs.
+For many students, Pell Grants provide the foundation of financial aid to which other aid may be added.
+Federal Pell Grants may be used to pay tuition, or, if tuition is covered by other means, to help students purchase books and supplies or pay for transportation costs.

-The FAFSA is the application that is used for federal government grants
+The Free Application for Federal Student Aid - FAFSA is the application used to apply for federal government grants and student loans.

 Residency and Citizenship

-The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by a new federal law to be the equivalent of six years of Pell Grant funding.
-The Department of Education keeps track of your LEU by adding together the percentages of your Pell Grant scheduled awards that you received for each award year.
-You can determine how much Pell you have used and what you have remaining at www.nslds.ed.gov
+The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by a new federal law, to be the equivalent of 6 years of Pell Grant funding.
+The Department of Education keeps track of students' LEU by adding together the percentages of Pell Grants students received for each award year.
+Students can determine how much Pell they have used and what they have remaining by visiting: www.nslds.ed.gov